-Reading a recent forum post in which a tyro tower asked what additional equipment was required to fully equip a caravan set me thinking.
-I’ve already listed some of the items that we purchased (here) but thought perhaps it would help to expand a little on the basic necessities, those items that fall into the must have category, as it may be of help to others about to start caravanning.
+Reading a recent forum post in which a tyro tower asked what additional equipment was required to fully equip a caravan set me thinking that a basic list may be helpful.

 Caravaners have been known to joke about the shed that they have filled with useless or discarded purchases, such jokes are often rather hollow and self-depreciating, so take care not to fill your shed, or at least not to the extent that I have.